 2. Abstraction

 Locke holds that we can “frame” in our minds abstract ideas of things like dogs and triangles.
 Berkeley denies that this is possible.
 A major reason for Berkeley’s view involves his take on our phenomenology.
-He reports that he is simply unable to form the relevant ideas in his mind.
+He reports that he is simply unable to form the relevant ideas in his mind:

 Whether others have this wonderful faculty of abstracting their ideas, they best can tell: for my self I find indeed I have a faculty of imagining, or representing to my self the ideas of those particular things I have perceived and of variously compounding and dividing them… But then whatever hand or eye I imagine, it must have some particular shape and colour… I cannot by any effort of thought conceive the abstract idea above described.
 (PHKI 10:29)